peekbank/peekbank-data-import/data/sander-montant_2022/README.md

 We excluded these as potential errors.

 Monitor size was set as 1920x1080 (based on the studies), although note that the Tobii export has 1920x1200.

+Stimuli and trial properties in trial_info were coded off of the image/trial naming system.

 ## Importing ambiguity
 None other than those reported above.